Outstanding places with cryptozoological phenomena around the world

 - Brosno Lake Monster – Russia, Tver Oblast.
 Some 4 – 5 m long, serpent-like creature, which has been observed in this lake since the 19th century or even the 13th century.
 Photographed in 1996.
 Later investigations though have shown that stories could have been created by large bubbles of gas coming from the lake bed.

 - Lagarfljót – Iceland, Austurland.
 This large lake, according to legends, has a monster – Lagarfljotsormurinn (Lagarfljot Worm) – living in it.

 - Loch Ness Monster – Nessie – United Kingdom, Scotland, Highland.
 Best known cryptid in the world albeit not too credible.
-Nessie is a supposed creature living in Loch Ness – large lake in Scottish Highlands.
+Nessie is a supposed creature living in Loch Ness – large lake in the Scottish Highlands.
 By many considered to be a surviving reptile similar to plesiosaurs.
-Attained world wide fame in 1933 although supposedly mentioned already in the 6th century AD.
-Numerous search expeditions with state of the art technologies have found some unexplained phenomena but there have been no convincing proofs for existance of Nessie.
+Attained worldwide fame in 1933 although supposedly mentioned already in the 6th century AD.
+Numerous search expeditions with state of the art technologies have found some unexplained phenomena but there have been no convincing proofs for existence of Nessie.

 - Seljordsvatnet Monster – Selma – Norway, Telemark.
 A lake monster which is similar to Nessie.
 This monster has been sighted since the 18th century.
 It was filmed in 2012.

 - Storsjöodjuret – Sweden, Jämtland.
 A lake monster is reported in Storsjön lake since 1635.
 This animal is reportedly some 6 m long and looks like an aquatic reptile with fins across its back.